neovimhaskell/haskell-vim/README.md

 ### Highlighting

 `haskell-vim` has an opinionated highlighting.
-If you do not like that you can swtich to a more traditional mode by setting `g:haskell_classic_highlighting` to `1`.
+If you do not like that you can switch to a more traditional mode by setting `g:haskell_classic_highlighting` to `1`.

 ### Indentation